EEN421/EEN421.github.io/_posts/PowerShell Toolbox Azure RBAC Privileged Roles Audit Script.md

 Get-AzADServicePrincipal
 ```

-Falls back to assignment.DisplayName if lookups fail and logs a warning if it can’t resolve the principal (handy for stale/deleted objects).
+...Then falls back to ```assignment.DisplayName``` if lookups fail and logs a warning if it can’t resolve the principal (handy for stale/deleted objects).

 <br/>
 <br/>